leaf-bci/leaf-bci.github.io/doc/datasets/instruction-tuning-datasets.md

 - **Labels:** source labels are reduced by one and interpreted as `0=12.0`, `1=8.6`, `2=6.6`, `3=5.4` Hz.
 - **Signal processing:** create epochs at 1,000 Hz, resample to 200 Hz, band-pass 0.3-40 Hz, and apply the shared pipeline.
 The general 0.1-70 Hz filter is commented out; the current implementation uses the motor-imagery band.
 - **Output:** `SSVEP_OpenBMI.h5`.
-- **Split:** within the first 42 subjects, every fifth concatenated sample is validation; the last 12 subjects are test.
+- **Split:** the first 42 subjects form the train/validation pool; the last 12 subjects are test.

 ### CS_BCIC_Speech

 - **Source:** `Training set/Data_SampleXX.mat` and `Validation set/Data_SampleXX.mat` for 15 subjects.
 - **Labels:** hello, help-me, stop, thank-you, yes, obtained by `argmax` over source one-hot labels.
 - **Trial construction:** transpose both source arrays to `(trial, channel, time)`, concatenate them, and append five time samples using edge padding.
-- **Signal processing:** the builder does not explicitly filter or resample.
-It assumes the published epochs already have the desired rate and length, then applies only the shared clipping/scaling/montage pipeline.
+- **Signal processing:** apply the shared clipping, robust-scaling, and montage-mapping pipeline to the published epochs.
 - **Output:** `CS_BCIC_Speech.h5`, grouped by subject.
 - **Split:** for every subject, trials 0-249 are training, 250-299 validation, and 300 onward test; the subject and trial axes are then flattened.